ktorn/completium-landing/docs/dapp-miles/miles8.md

   );
 }
 ```
-The code blow shows how to declare the `DAppProvider` so that it makes the Thanos utilities available to the DApp:
+The code below shows how to declare the `DAppProvider` so that it makes the Thanos utilities available to the DApp:

 ```js
 function App() {